HIOTio/HIOTProto/specification.md

-The first character of the topic string represents the category of message being sent (discussed later in the document) and also the “direction of the message” – capital letters are used to denote a message from the platform to the deployment, while lower case letters are used for messages travelling in the opposite direction.
+The first character of the topic string represents the category of message being sent (discussed later in the document) and also the "direction of the message" – capital letters are used to denote a message from the platform to the deployment, while lower case letters are used for messages travelling in the opposite direction.

-Topics are managed “platform-side” and it is the responsibility of the platform to ensure that each device and role within a particular deployment has a unique topic associated with it.
+Topics are managed "platform-side" and it is the responsibility of the platform to ensure that each device and role within a particular deployment has a unique topic associated with it.

-The list below highlights the number of distinct topics for a particular topic length, for example “?/a/b/c/d “, where “?” is the type message, for example, a health message from a device could use the following topic "h/1/2/5/B"
+The list below highlights the number of distinct topics for a particular topic length, for example "?/a/b/c/d ", where "?" is the type message, for example, a health message from a device could use the following topic "h/1/2/5/B"

--   2 levels (“?/a”) = 58 devices and roles
+-   2 levels ("?/a") = 58 devices and roles

--   3 levels (“?/a/b”) = 3,364 devices and roles
+-   3 levels ("?/a/b") = 3,364 devices and roles

--   4 levels (“?/a/b/c”) = 195,112 devices and roles
+-   4 levels ("?/a/b/c") = 195,112 devices and roles

--   5 levels (“?/a/b/c /d”) = 11,316,496 devices and roles
+-   5 levels ("?/a/b/c /d") = 11,316,496 devices and roles

 =&gt; a 9-character topic string can support over 10,000,000 devices and roles in a single deployment.